Jaquan Brisker: Pre-draft

+Chicago Bears

 2022

 The Chicago Bears selected Brisker in the second round (48th overall) of the 2022 NFL draft.
 He was the fifth safety drafted.
 The Chicago Bears had previously acquired this pick as part of a trade for Khalil Mack with the Los Angeles Chargers and in return received the 2022 second-round pick (48th overall) and a 2023 sixth-round pick (200th overall).
 He was the first of two safeties the Bears drafted in 2022, along with seventh round pick (254th overall) Elijah Hicks.

 "You're talking about a big guy that's physical.
 We like his toughness.
 We like his ball skills … [He's] got speed, range, ball skills, plus he brings the physical side of the game that we like.
 With 'Flus' and his defense wanting to be a physical team, [Brisker] also brings that aspect of it, too."